How To Make Yogurt In a Slow Cooker

 My family also prefers a thicker Greek style yogurt.
 The main difference in regular and Greek yogurt is the thickness.
 To achieve Greek style yogurt you will need to strain the yogurt for a couple hours or add powdered milk to your yogurt as it cultures.
 I've done both methods with good results.

-To make the fruit bottom yogurt, I make a simple fruit sauce (recipe below) or just use fresh berries or peaches.
+To make the fruit bottom yogurt, I make a simple fruit sauce or just use fresh berries or peaches.
 Once you make homemade yogurt you will wonder why you have never made it before now.
 Homemade yogurt can be made for a fraction of the price of store bought yogurt with no added preservatives.

 You can use whole or low fat milk (we prefer whole) with a bit of Mexican vanilla extract and raw sugar added.
 If you want a thicker Greek style yogurt add 1/2 cup powdered milk.
 If I need whey, I skip the powdered milk and just strain the yogurt for a couple hours at the end.